The-Politico/newsroom-coding-style/README.md

 ### In your editor

-Interactive News developers should use plugins in their editor to fix errors on save.
+Interactive News developers should use a plugin in their editor to fix errors on save.
 For example, if you're using [atom](https://atom.io/), use [linter-eslint](https://atom.io/packages/linter-eslint).